The Texas Chainsaw Massacre (franchise): Films

 The ninth film, Texas Chainsaw Massacre, takes place 50 years after the events of the original Texas Chain Saw Massacre.
 The film stars Sarah Yarkin, Elsie Fisher, Moe Dunford, Nell Hudson, Jessica Allain, Olwen Fouéré, Jacob Latimore, and Alice Krige.
 In addition, Mark Burnham portrays an older Leatherface, replacing Gunnar Hansen, while Olwen Fouéré plays Sally Hardesty, replacing Marilyn Burns.
 Original directors, Ryan and Andy Tohill, were fired a week into filming and were replaced with David Blue Garcia.
 Chris Thomas Devlin wrote the screenplay with the story by Fede Álverez and Rodo Sayagues.
 The film skipped a theatrical release and was instead released on Netflix, on February 18, 2022.
 The film received mostly negative reviews.

+Future

-An upcoming tenth film, Texas Chainsaw Legacy, is in development.
-A bidding war for future rights is underway, with many studios and creatives in mind.
+A bidding war for future rights was underway, with many studios and creatives in mind.
 These included a film directed and co-written by Bryan Bertino and produced by Oz Perkins for Neon, a television series developed by JT Mollner and Glen Powell and produced by Roy Lee for A24, a film also produced by Lee for Netflix, and Taylor Sheridan producing for Paramount.
 Jordan Peele's Monkeypaw Productions had also been involved in the bidding war but left early on.
-In September 2025, A24 emerged as the front runner, with the Netflix film also happening.
+In September 2025, A24 emerged as the front runner, with the Netflix film also happening; the former ultimately acquired film and television rights to the franchise in February 2026, though distribution for the film previously set at Netflix remains in question.
+On April 21, 2026, it was announced that Curry Barker is set to write and direct the planned untitled tenth film with A24.